OpenLineage/docs/docs/client/python.md

 - config - string containing a Kafka producer config (required)
 - topic - string specifying the topic (required)

 There's a caveat for using `KafkaTransport` with Airflow integration.
-In this integration, Kafka producer needs to be created for each OpenLineage event.
+In this integration, a Kafka producer needs to be created for each OpenLineage event.
 It happens due to the Airflow execution and plugin model, which requires us to send messages from worker processes.
-Those are created dynamically for each task execution.
+These are created dynamically for each task execution.

 - flush - boolean specifying whether or not Kafka should flush after each event.
 Default: true. (optional)